ykwei7/Track-O/docs/DeveloperGuide.md

 #### Design
 The `value` field of education level in Tutee class is in the abbreviation form.
-In `TuteeCard`, the string displayed is `stringRepresentation`, which is the returned value of the parse method in Level class, using `value` as the parameter.
+In `TuteeCard`, the string displayed is `stringRepresentation`, which is the returned value of the `parse` method in Level class, using `value` as the parameter.
 For example, `stringRepresentation` of `p5` is `Primary 5`.

+####
 Both `value` and `stringRepresentation` are fields belonging to Level.
-This is designed for better readability in displaying tutees while ensuring the abbreviation can be obtained using `getLevel()` method in Tutee, instead of returning the string representation.
+This is designed for better readability in displaying tutees.
+Having two fields ensures that the abbreviation can be obtained using `getLevel()` method in Tutee, instead of parsing the string representation back to its abbreviated form.
+In future implementations, we can use the abbreviations to do comparison and sort tutees according to their education level.

+#### Parse method
+The `parse` method splits the string parameter into a charArray and switches case according to the first char.
+Due to the regex validation when creating tutee, the first char will be a valid character so no exceptions are thrown here.

 #### Restrictions
 1. The first character of the education level has to be lowercase and one of the 3 alphabets: p, s, j.